Vietnam tycoon Truong My Lan sentenced to death in $12.5bn fraud case

 China sees ‘Cold War mentality’ in US-Vietnam pact, Vietnamese disagree

-The 67-year-old illegally controlled the Saigon Joint Stock Commercial Bank between 2012 to 2022 to siphon of the funds through thousands of ghost companies and by paying bribes to government officials.
-The value of her alleged asset appropriation was equivalent to about three percent of Vietnam’s GDP in 2022, and prosecutors said they seized more than 1,000 properties belonging to her.
+The 67-year-old illegally controlled the Saigon Joint Stock Commercial Bank between 2012 and 2022 to siphon the funds through thousands of ghost companies and by paying bribes to government officials.
+The value of her alleged asset appropriation was equivalent to about 3 percent of Vietnam’s gross domestic product (GDP) in 2022, and prosecutors said they seized more than 1,000 properties belonging to her.

-Lan had denied charges leveled against her, instead blaming subordinates.
+Lan had denied charges levelled against her, instead blaming subordinates.
 In her final remarks to the court last week, she said she had thoughts of suicide.

 “In my desperation, I thought of death,” she said, according to state media.
 “I am so angry that I was stupid enough to get involved in this very fierce business environment – the banking sector – which I have little knowledge of.”